Are you planning a trip to Bedruthan Steps, Cornwall? From tide times to things to do in the area, check out my guide to Bedruthan before you go!

-The Bedruthan Steps might just be one of my favourite places in all of the UK.
+I’m saying this now, Bedruthan Steps is one of my favourite places in all of the United Kingdom.

 There’s just something about the rocks and the cliffs protruding out of the sea that captures the imagination like nowhere else.
 They’re like the 12 Apostles in Australia, but you know, only British.

-When I was walking along the beach at the Bedruthan Steps, I couldn’t help but think of pirates who must’ve used this area as a smuggles cove.
+When I was walking along Bedruthan Steps beach, I couldn’t help thinking of pirates who must’ve used this area as a smuggles cove.
 This place feels like it’s straight out of Treasure Island and I love that air of magic and mystery.

-The dramatic views of the Bedruthan Steps rarely fails to take your breath away.
-As this is one of my favourite places in the UK, I wanted to give you a detailed post on everything you’ve ever needed to know about Bedruthan Steps.
+The dramatic views of Bedruthan Steps rarely fails to take your breath away.
+As this is one of my favourite places in the UK, I wanted to give you a detailed post on everything you need to know about Bedruthan Steps.
 Hopefully this post is packed full of advice & practical information on the history, how much the car park costs, when is the best time to visit and where to stay in the area.

-The Bedruthan Steps are a series of granite stacks that have fallen into the sea creating one of the most dramatic stretches of coastline in the UK.
+The area is famous for a series of granite stacks that have fallen into the sea creating one of the most dramatic stretches of coastline in the UK.

 According to legend, the rocks were stepping stones for the giant Bedruthan who used them as a shortcut across the bay.
 I love this image of a great lumbering giant leaping from rock to rock.
-Just think Lord of the Rings when you’re here and you’ll understand.
+Just think of the giants from Lord of the Rings when you’re here and you’ll understand.

 Honestly, the best thing about the Steps is the view from the cliffs.
-For me, it really is one of the best in the UK.
+For me, it really is one of the best views in the UK.

-Access to the beach is difficult down a narrow steep staircase, so a certain degree of fitness is recommended.
+Access to the beach is difficult.
+It’s down a narrow steep staircase, so a certain degree of fitness is recommended.
 For those with kids, make sure you take care on the staircase as the railing is quite high and there is a big gap underneath.

 At low-tide, the beach stretches on for a mile with lots of nooks and crannies to explore.
 Just make sure you bring hiking boots or trainers to get over all the rocks everywhere.